gre/sliding-window/README.md

-> `sliding-window` can be used for making your Infinite Scrollers, game level generation by chunk (e.g thing about Flappy Bird), allocation of anything in an infinite (or huge) unidimensional world.
+> `sliding-window` can be used for making your Infinite Scrollers, game level generation by chunk (e.g Flappy Bird like), allocation of anything in an infinite (or huge) unidimensional world.

 Concept